comphilip/koreader-wiki/Fonts.md

 You *must* use [`.ttf`](https://en.wikipedia.org/wiki/TrueType) (TrueType Fonts).
 You cannot use `.woff`, `.woff2`, `.eot`, `.svg` or other font types.

+Also, when adding fonts, they can be in many different types (i.e. different file names).
+Very useful info about which font types (i.e. file names) to use you can find [here.](https://github.com/koreader/koreader/issues/4174#issuecomment-698520071)

 ### Android
 On Android devices, copy the `.ttf` font file to: